+Instructor: Dr. George Villanueva e: gvillanueva1@luc.edu ph: 312.915.8536

-Instructor Information: Dr. George Villanuevagvillanueva1@luc.edu312.915.8536Office Hours: Monday or Wednesday, 2:45-3:45pm by appointment at Lewis Towers 909
+Office Hours: Monday or Wednesday, 2-3pm or by appointment in Lewis Towers 909

 Overview of Course and Objectives:

 This course provides a foundation for the humanistic study of communication.
 The class will study the development of rhetoric from its origins in Ancient Greece, to its more contemporary uses right now in narrative, dramatic, musical, feminist, political, visual, and new media contexts.
 Students will specifically: (1) Study the major theories and principles of rhetoric, (2) Be introduced to a range of perspectives about the public sphere and be able to identify significant features of these constructs, and (3) Practice rhetorical criticism based on contemporary political events and popular culture.